tromp/cuckoo/README.md

 (I prefer to let my computer work on solving 8x8 connect-4:-) Anyway, this could make a good starting point.

-These bounties are to expire at the end of this year.
+These bounties are to expire at the end of 2015.
 They are admittedly modest in size, but then claiming them might only require one or two insightful tweaks to my existing implementations.

 I invite anyone who'd like to see my claims refuted to extend any of these bounties